 Use video in the classroom

 YouTube does not own the content posted to the site and is therefore not in a position to grant you permission to use it.
 Only the actual owner of the content can grant such permission.
 To get in touch with the owner of a video, click on their channel.
-From there, you'll be able to send them a note requesting permission by using our private messaging system.
+Some users list ways that they can be contacted on their channel.
+Learn more about how to contact other users here.

 Teach students how to stay safe